chevdor/subwasm/README.md

 We will start by fetching the runtime from a node.

-Please note that you will likely need to connect to an **archive** node to retrieve older runtime.
-A runtime takes around 2MB of storage on-chain and thus, older versions are pruned and will no longer be accessible if you are connectin to a non-archive node.
+Please note that you will likely need to connect to an **archive** node to retrieve an older runtime (`<V11`).
+A runtime takes around 2MB of storage on-chain and thus, older versions are pruned and will no longer be accessible if you are connecting to a non-archive node.

 **Here we get the latest version of the runtime, the 3 commands do the same since they all use the default values:**